-Symptoms of mental ill-health may include lower energy, problems with motivation, loss of enjoyment in activities and problems with sleep.
+Symptoms of some mental health difficulties include lower energy, problems with motivation, loss of enjoyment in activities, and problems with sleep.
 These symptoms can really get in the way of staying fit and healthy.

-Regular exercise can boost your self-esteem and help you concentrate, sleep, feel and look better.
+Regular exercise can boost your selfesteem and help you concentrate, sleep, feel and look better.
 Physical exercise, in conjunction with psychological therapy and medications, is an established treatment for depression and is effective for anxiety.

-"Physical activity leads to chemical changes in the brain, which can improve your mood and lower anxiety."
+Physical activity leads to chemical changes in the brain, which can improve your mood and lower anxiety